Asian American Breast Cancer: Rising Rates and Disparities Across Asian American and Pacific Islander Communities

 Here, we look at both the progress and the ongoing challenges in breast cancer outcomes for AAPI women, as well as the factors driving these disparities.

-How breast cancer impacts AAPI women overall
+How does breast cancer impact AAPI women?

 Breast cancer is the most common cancer in AAPI women.
 While historically considered a lower-risk group, AAPI women are now experiencing the fastest-rising incidence rates of the disease.

 Data compiled by the American Cancer Society (ACS) show that while the overall breast cancer incidence rate rose one percent annually from 2012 to 2021, it increased 2.5 to 2.7 percent for AAPI women every year during the same period.
 Among AAPI women under 50, cases have surged by 50 percent since 2000, placing their incidence rate on par with white women for the highest rate of any racial or ethnic group.
-Breast cancer makes up the highest proportion of new cancer diagnoses among most Asian Americans, Native Hawaiians, and Pacific Islanders, per the CDC.
+According to the CDC, breast cancer makes up the highest proportion of new cancer diagnoses among Asian Americans, Native Hawaiians, and Pacific Islanders.

-AAPI women experience a few key differences in screening, diagnosis, and subtype.
-AAPI women are less likely to be up to date on their annual breast screening compared to other racial groups.
-They’re also more likely to be diagnosed at a younger age: The median age at the time of diagnosis is 58 for AAPI women, which is younger than that of Black, American Indian/Alaska Native, and white women, but a year older than Hispanic women.
+- Are more likely to be diagnosed at a younger age: The median age at the time of diagnosis is 58 for AAPI women, which is younger than that of Black, American Indian/Alaska Native, and white women, but a year older than Hispanic women.

-Overall breast cancer outcomes tend to be better among AAPI women than those of most other ethnic groups.
+However, overall breast cancer outcomes tend to be better among AAPI women than those of most other ethnic groups.
 According to the CDC, breast cancer death rates among AAPI women dropped from 12.7 percent in 1999 to 11.4 percent in 2020.
-As of 2024, AAPI women had the lowest breast cancer mortality rate of all racial and ethnic groups studied, ranging from 12 to 14 per 100,000 women, according to ACS.
+As of 2024, AAPI women had the lowest breast cancer mortality rate of all racial and ethnic groups studied, ranging from 12 to 14 per 100,000 women, according to the ACS.

-Nuances among AAPI ethnic groups
+Differences among AAPI ethnic groups

 These differences can play a big role in the overall risk of breast cancer and certain subtypes, diagnosis, and outcomes.
 What holds true for women of one ethnic background may not apply to another, even if they’re both characterized as members of the AAPI community.
 Looking at AAPI women as a single group can conceal important disparities in breast cancer risk and care.

-The prevalence of breast cancer among AAPI women varies significantly by ethnicity.
+The prevalence of breast cancer among AAPI women varies significantly by subgroup.
 According to ACS data, it accounts for 17 percent of all cancer cases in Hmong women, while in Fijian women, it makes up 44 percent of all cancer diagnoses—more than twice as much.

 What’s more, certain breast cancer subtypes affect some AAPI women at higher rates than those of other racial and ethnic groups.
 A 2015 analysis of the California Cancer Registry found that Korean, Filipina, Vietnamese, and Chinese women had a significantly higher risk of a HER2-positive breast cancer diagnosis than non-Hispanic white women.